-Take a gander at the photo below --- looks like Reb borrowed one of Buck's shirts.
+Take a gander at the photo below - looks like Reb borrowed one of Buck Jones' shirts.

 (Courtesy of Jack Jones)

-From L-to-R are Russell, Yvonne Pelletier, Fred Kohler, and Dick Botiller in LIGHTNING TRIGGERS (1935), Reb's last film.
+From L-to-R are Russell, Yvonne Pelletier, Fred Kohler, and Dick Botiller in LIGHTNING TRIGGERS (Willis Kent, 1935), Reb's last film.
 By this time, Reb had changed to a more traditional western shirt.
 Note the disfigured right hand on Kohler.

 Copyright and release dates on Reb's films have always confused me and many were re-titled for early TV days when westerns were about all that could be rented by the television stations.